 Find out more about a listing

-English Heritage maintain a Statutory List which includes a description of each building, and which will refer to some important features of an historic building.
+Historic England maintain a Statutory List which includes a description of each building, and which will refer to some important features of an historic building.
 You should note however that every part of a building is listed, including the interior and any later alterations or additions.
 Even if a feature (internal or external) is not included on the description, it is still part of the listed building and therefore has the same level of protection.
-You can view the list descriptions through the Heritage England website.
+You can view the list descriptions through the Historic England website.

 Can I get a building listed or delisted?